From Gisela’s place, Katelyn had managed to convince Elizabeth to stay for the night, so they could discuss Olivia’s relationship with Ryan.

 “Oh no, sorry I got to go.”
 Martha looked at her watch.
 “I’ll see you guys tomorrow.”

 The sisters walked past the compound onto the beaten dusty road, marked with rusty wheels and overgrown grass on the sidewalk.
 Katelyn said, “I dunno why, but I don’t like Martha’s view on certain

 “Careful.”
 Katelyn listened to her sister’s heavy breathing while paying attention to the road, which passed now through the rocky ground.
 She avoided places where Elizabeth might make a false

 “Yes I am, don’t be fooled by my breathing.
 It’s been a while since I exercised.”

 “No, I’m fine.
 Don’t treat me like an egg.”

 At least Katelyn could now talk freely.
-“I know you might look at me as gullible, or even stupid, but y’know what, this separation has made me miss Justin instead of hating him.
-But I want him to
+“I know you might look at me as gullible, or even stupid, but y’know, this separation has made me miss Justin instead of hating him.
+But I want him to go

 “I wish he’d just apologized to me from the beginning instead of waiting for me to find out.
 Anyway, those are bygones.
 Do you think we can love each other again… like before?”

 “Of course!
 You still love each other.”
 Elizabeth stopped to take a breath.
 “We’ve always envied you guys, and even now, with what has happened, I envy you more.
 I wish everyone had a big heart